bazel-contrib/rules_nodejs/docs/TypeScript.md

 }
 ```
 to `tsconfig.json` will fix the imports for the common case of using absolute paths.
-See https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping for more details on the paths syntax.
+See [path mapping] for more details on the paths syntax.

 Similarly, you can use path mapping to teach the editor how to resolve imports
 from `ts_library` rules which set the `module_name` attribute.